 One “senior Democratic strategist” (who preferred to remain anonymous) disagreed about the importance of the show, saying it was little more than a “locker room for middle-age politicians.”
 That’s what the rest of us are worried about.

-That “I’m us” could not only stay on the air several years after he and his locker mate Bernard McGuirk insulted black correspondent Gwen Ifill and poet and civil rights activist Maya Angelou, but serve as the platform where Sen. Christopher Dodd (D-CT) announced his candidacy for the presidency tells us volumes about the state of political discourse in the
+That “I’m us” could not only stay on the air several years after he and his locker mate Bernard McGuirk insulted black correspondent Gwen Ifill and poet and civil rights activist Maya Angelou, but serve as the platform where Sen. Christopher Dodd (D-CT) announced his candidacy for the presidency tells us volumes about the state of political discourse in the United States.

 Many of those who would easily forgive “I’m us” are apparently distracted by Al Sharpton and Jesse Jackson offering themselves as character witnesses for the campaign to oust Imus.
 Al and Jesse certainly don’t belong in the locker room.